BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

 for saving FEniCS simulations is using ``.xdmf`` files, which can easily be visualized in `Paraview <https://www.paraview.org/>`_.

-Even though FEniCS provides its own classes and method to define these files, in the following we use two mocafe methods for defining:
+Even though FEniCS provides its own classes and method to define these files, in the following we use two Mocafe methods for defining:

 - first, the folder where to save the result of the simulation.
 In this case, the folder will be based inside